kubevirt/community/design-proposals/golden-image-delivery-and-update-pipeline.md

 ## HCO: Integration with SSP Operator

-During installation, the HCO bundle's CSV will pass into the HCO operator (as ENV VARs) locations where disk images are sourced from for the automated disk image delivery/update feature.
-The end user can opt-in to automatic delivery/updates of these image sources through a tuning on the HCO's CR.
+During installation, the HCO bundle's CSV will pass into the HCO operator (as a local yaml file within the HCO image) locations where disk images are sourced from for the automated disk image delivery/update feature.

+The end user can opt-in to automatic delivery/updates of these image sources through a tuning on the HyperConverged CR, by setting the `enableCommonBootImageImport` feature gate to `true`.
 From there the HCO is responsible for configuring DataImportCrons on the SSP operator's CR.

-This document doesn't include within it's scope how the HCO should expose this feature to the end user.
-The general expectation is that we will start with a simple tuning that enables toggling automated delivery/updates on and then consider advanced tunings in future releases.
-The exact structure of where this tuning belongs on the HCO API is left up to the HCO community.
+For these images, HCO will set the `schedule` field to check the images every 12 hours.
+In order to spread the reading from the image registries and prevent DDoS, HCO will select a random minute and will set the schedule accordingly.
+For example, if the random minute is 42, the schedule will be `"42 */12 * * *"`.
+HCO will store the random schedule in the HyperConverged `status.dataImportSchedule` field, so it will keep using the same schedule even if the HCO pod was restarted.

+The HCO will support an API to add custom golden images, to allow the end user to add golden images, in addition to the images in the HCO image.
+The `schedule` field in a custom dataImportCronTemplate object is mandatory.
+Custom data import cron templates are populated even if the `enableCommonBootImageImport` feature gate is set to `false`.

 ## HCO Disconnected Environments

 For the initial feature set, the HCO will not target enabling automated disk delivery/updates for disconnected environments.

-Admins in disconnected environments have the option to create their own DataSourceCrons to automate importing disk images from a local container registery if they so choose.
+Admins in disconnected environments have the option to create their own DataSourceCrons to automate importing disk images from a local container registery if they so choose, using the custom data import cron templates API in the HyperConverged CR.

 ## OCP UI: Integration with DataSources